Friday, November 26th, 2010

 Following a career path in a trade is a great choice for some people.

-• Ronnie Rosen
+3. Ronnie Rosen says:

 I graduated with a Business degree from York University in the 80′s because that was what was expected of me.
 It was the same for all of my friends.
 Slowly but surely I came to realize that these degrees were not the answer.
 I was the first in my group to seek an “alternate” career.
 All I knew was that I wanted to work with my hands and I had always been interested in how things work.
 My dad was a violin maker and my mom was a teacher.
 I became a mechanic and I still love it 12 years later.
 My friends all found their way eventually; but most will tell you that their years in university had nothing to do with it.
 I am not against universities.
 I just wish we had been allowed to consider other options.